 - Lee Monroe, Communications

 3. The Memorial.
 There are a few options for a memorial at the NMUSAF (ref.
 Memorial Status page).
-Based on your responses to our survey, we have determined the large, stand-alone memorial encompasses our initial effort, …our Tactical Phase.
-This Tactical Phase must address design, fabrication and installation of the initial memorial content.
-Additions to the memorial (e.g. plaques, benches, etc.) may serve as a subsequent step based on the community’s continued support; the Executive Committee is calling these potential additions as our Operational and Strategic Phases.
+Based on your survey responses and successful fund raising, the Executive Committee determined that a large, stand-alone monument will serve as the foundational component of the F/FB/EF-111 Memorial.
+Additions to the memorial (e.g. plaques, benches, etc.) are feasible based on the community’s continued support.

 4. Fund Raising.
 We have established a bank account, an on-line payment gateway, and an alternate means with check payment.
-Our Tactical Phase fund raising goal was established in 2017 at $50,000, based on what the committee needed to represent basic content of an F/FB/EF-111 memorial and in line with NMUSAF valuation guidelines at the time.
-We represented progress toward this Tactical Goal in our F-111 unique display shown below.
-The committee had also anticipated operational and strategic goals that might enable subsequent phased additions to the memorial and address dedication expenses.
-In early December 2020, the foundation had an unexpected yet welcome surge in contributions, nearly doubling donations, to just over $85,000, busting through the Tactical Goal.
-Thank you to generous donors as we continue to mature memorial design as we will represent on the Memorial Status web page.
-Donations are still welcome and will be applied as described via our Operational and Strategic goals.
+Our initial fund-raising goal was established in 2017 at $50,000, to represent basic memorial content and comply with current NMUSAF valuation guidelines.
+The Executive Committee also anticipated subsequent goals that would enable phased additions to the memorial and address dedication expenses.
+In early December 2020, the foundation had an unexpected, yet welcome, surge in contributions.
+Donations nearly doubled to over $85,000, busting through our initial goal.
+Thank you for your generous donations as we continue to mature the memorial design!